TryGhost/algolia/packages/algolia-netlify/README.md

     - Algolia Application ID
     - The Algolia Admin API key or and API key with the permissions as described above
     - The name of the index you want to use
+    - Set a key to be used with the target URL

 ### Set up Ghost Webhooks